We welcome any form of articles, whether it’s a complete piece of writing or just an idea.

 Our contributors are experts in public health, health promotion, health inequalities, disease prevention, and other areas that affect health.
 Our regular inclusion of articles comes from EuroHealthNet member organisations.
 Find out how you can become a member.
 However, we also work with external organisations to tell the stories behind health equity.

-Think Tanks, and foundations that are (also) funded by the private sector can be included if a guarantee of independence and integrity is agreed and applied.
+Submissions from external organisations Think Tanks, and foundations that are also funded by the private sector can be included where assurances of independence and integrity is agreed upon and applied.

 EuroHealthNet’s policy of working with economic operators is that 'in any process related to regulatory processes or environments, for example in regulating food, alcohol or similar products, EuroHealthNet will apply a precautionary principle of not working with economic operators unless a transparent guarantee of independence and integrity is agreed and applied.'

-When you send your article to the editor, Alexandra Latham (firstname.lastname@example.org), please make sure you attach:
+When you send your article to the editorial team please make sure: